 Note that these stats keep rising as long as you keep leveling up your character.
 For example, Andrew starts with 2% less durability loss.
 It is possible to increase this value up to 10%, by leveling up your hero and completing in-game achievements.
-In this regard, Ford is an excellent hero for an advanced end-game strategy which requires clever use of safe zone borders.
+In this regard, Ford is an excellent hero for an advanced end-game strategy that requires clever use of safe zone borders.
 Read our Advanced Tactics Guide for more information about this.

 It Turns Red For A Reason

 You have probably noticed that your sights turn red from time to time, just for a couple seconds.
 Well, there is a reason for that: It means there is an enemy in front of you and if you pull the trigger when the sights turn red, you hit him.
 This applies both to aim mode (which you activate by pressing the right mouse button) and regular mode.
 When your sights start to glow red, pull the trigger – it is a visual clue that you can hit the enemy.
 It does not guarantee that you will score, for example, a headshot, but it guarantees that you will damage your opponent.
 If you are having trouble shooting your enemies, watch out for this visual clue.

 Vehicles are perfect for moving faster – whether you are escaping from a firefight or trying to reach a specific location, use a vehicle.
 However, vehicles should be used only during the early stages of the game.
 This is because a moving vehicle is actually a big exclamation mark which tells everyone where you are at.
 In the beginning, while everybody is fighting against each other, your opponents won’t even notice a moving target.